Saloon and Bar Employees in Kentucky, 1870-1920(start date: 1860 - end date: 1930)

 1870 U.S. CENSUS:

 Women in the saloon and bar businesses were less visible.
-In Kentucky in 1870, white women who were enumerated in the census as saloon and bar employees had mostly been born in other countries such as Ireland, Prussia, Württemberg, and Bavaria.
-They were few, but their numbers were about the same as that of African American woman in the entire U.S. who were in the saloon and bar businesses.
-When looking at Kentucky only, African American women were almost nonexistent in the saloon and bar businesses.
-The state of Kentucky was barely a contributor to the 30 or so African American women in the saloon and bar businesses.
+In 1870 Kentucky, white women who were enumerated in the census as saloon and bar employees had mostly been born in other countries such as Ireland, Prussia, Württemberg, and Bavaria.
+They were few, but their numbers were about the same as African American women in the entire U.S. who were in the saloon and bar businesses.
+When looking at Kentucky only, African American women were almost nonexistent in the those businesses, the state of Kentucky barely contributing to the 30 or so African American women.
 The women were located in Alabama, North Carolina, Ohio, Virginia, Missouri, Texas, Georgia, Maryland, New York, Indiana, New Jersey, and Kentucky.

-The African American woman saloon keeper in Kentucky was Celia Allen in Lexington.
-She is listed in the 1850 U.S. Census as a free person.
-In 1870, she was a 46-year-old Kentucky native who lived in the 2nd Ward.
+The African American woman saloon keeper in Kentucky was Celia Allen in Lexington, listed in the 1850 U.S. Census as a free person.
+In 1870, she was a 46-year-old Kentucky native living in the 2nd Ward.
 Her personal estate was valued at $500.
 In later years, Celia Allen was one of the senior women who lived at the Colored Orphan Home on Georgetown Road in Lexington.
-She died in 1901 and is buried in African Cemetery No.2 [source: Kentucky Death Certificate No.5528 (in Ancestry)].
+She died in 1901 and is buried in African Cemetery No. 2 [source: Kentucky Death Certificate No. 5528 (in Ancestry)].
 The subject of African American women who were saloon keepers and bar keepers prior to the year 1900 is in need of additional research.
 Celia Allen's name is listed among the other African American saloon and bar employees in Kentucky (below), as they were noted in the 1870 U.S. Census.

 Bowling Green: Robert Hanna, parlor in saloon